 What is a Producer Organisation?

 We are registered as a Producer Organisation, set up under the EU Fruit and Vegetable Aid Scheme and our current programme runs to the end of 2022.
-We are waiting on Government for the announcement of a replacement scheme.

 The EU Fresh Fruit and Veg scheme started in 1997.
 It allowed for the creation of cooperatives known as Producer Organisations which offer growers access to grant funding on a match funded basis i.e. 50% investment by the growers matched by 50% grant funding from the EU.